-Light spoilers follow
+Minor spoilers follow

 In Love and Thunder, Waititi deftly weaves together stories of loss: Gorr loses his daughter in the desert and Thor still laments the painful dissolution of his relationship with Jane, who we learn has stage 4 cancer.
 The film’s central question hangs heavy over all these events: What good is a god who won’t (can’t?!) save us from death?

 Nowhere is this clearer than in our heroes’ visit to Omnipotence, where the most powerful and famous gods of all time live — and hide.
 From Bast and Quetzalcóatl to Zeus himself (whom Thor idolizes), the gods of Omnipotence live in orgiastic luxury, fueled by the sacrifice of humans.
 Unsurprisingly, they refuse to help Thor and friends deal with Gorr.
 Thor leaves, disillusioned, warning a friend never to meet their heroes.
 Before his visit to Omnipotence, Thor sought to model his own godliness after Zeus; now he wants to be a different type of God.
 The New Testament has some tips for that.